nermze/MOSTAR/README.md

 # Troubleshooting and known issues
 Q: Poor or fragmented assembly
 A: Make sure to specify the correct expected genome size (--genome-size) and model (--model) example r1041.XX

+Q: No ICE detected
+A: ICE detection requires annotation files.
+Make sure both --bakta-db as well as --ice are set.

-Q: I have highly uneven data
+Q: I have highly uneven data, will my assembly still work?
 A: Try running the pipeline with (--meta)

 Q. My exact model is not accepted
 A. You may need to downgrade medaka or install a specific version.
-You can do this by typing: conda install -c bioconda medaka=your_version, example medaka=2.2.0
+You can do this by typing: conda install -c bioconda medaka=your_version, example medaka=2.2.0.
+This may however break other tools, use at own risk.

 # Maintainer and author